 and also some knowledge of the HDF5 library internals.

+Tuning File Space Management

 Each of the four file space management strategies has benefits and drawbacks.
 The appropriate strategy depends on the HDF5 file’s usage pattern.
 In this section we cover the pros and cons of the various strategies in more detail, and use additional scenarios to demonstrate their effect on file size.

 Recall the two HDF5 files used in 1_Primer, no_persist_A.h5 and persist_B.h5.
-By using the default file creation property identifier (H5P_DEFAULT) when creating no_persist_A.h5, the HDF5 library will automatically use file space management strategy H5F_FILE_SPACE_ALL for the file.
+By using the default file creation property identifier (H5P_DEFAULT) when creating no_persist_A.h5, the HDF5 library will automatically use the file space management strategy H5F_FILE_SPACE_ALL for the file.
 The code sample in the previous section demonstrated how to create the file persist.h5 that would be managed using the H5F_FILE_SPACE_ALL_PERSIST strategy .

 The prior sections have shown that strategy ALL_PERSIST has the benefit of reusing the tracked free space in the file across multiple file sessions, while strategy ALL has the drawback of accumulating unaccounted space in the file over multiple sessions.
 The key factor contributing to the benefit of strategy ALL_PERSIST is the usage pattern of manipulating (adding/deleting) HDF5 objects across multiple sessions.
-The fragmentation and unaccounted space with strategy ALL increases with the manipulation (addition and deletion) of HDF5 objects across sessions.
+The fragmentation and unaccounted space with strategy ALL increases with the manipulation of HDF5 objects across sessions.

 The H5F_FILE_SPACE_AGGR_VFD and H5F_FILE_SPACE_VFD strategies never use the HDF5 library’s free-space manager to track released file space.
-Therefore, any fragments or unused space that result from the manipulation of HDF5 objects will be unaccounted space that can never be reused.
-For the AGGR_VFD and VFD strategies, the number of sessions in with manipulations occur has negligible (AGGR_VFD) or no (VFD) effect on the file size.
+Therefore, any fragments of unused space that result from the manipulation of HDF5 objects will be unaccounted space that can never be reused.
+For the AGGR_VFD and VFD strategies, the number of sessions in which manipulations occur has negligible (AGGR_VFD) or no (VFD) effect on the file size.

-Discussions of the Scenarios presented earlier in the Primer are expanded below, and HDF5 files with AGGR_VFD and VFD management policies are also shown.
+Discussions of the scenarios presented earlier in the Primer are expanded below, and HDF5 files with AGGR_VFD and VFD management policies are also shown.
 The datasets in this section are identical to those used in the previous scenarios.

 Scenario C: ALL_PERSIST Strategy in Single Session